-Instead, frustration for teachers and parents teaching distracted and anxious students without classroom structure or discipline make both teacher and student at risk for failure.
+Instead, frustration for teachers and parents teaching distracted and anxious students without classroom structure or discipline make both teacher and student at greater risk for failure.

 What’s it like knowing that a caregiver is watching as the child responds to the social workers questions leaving little chance for that child’s honest answers to the hard questions a social worker will ask?

 What has been occurring in too many homes to too many children will be with us for decades as a growing number of traumatized children are being stamped with the mental health and behavioral problems that follow beatings, sexual abuse and neglect in the home.

 Yes, these things were happening prior to this pandemic, but at least there was some escape to school with a chance for shelter, normalcy and a caring adult that would listen.